Dozens of passengers' luggage left in New York by new Air NZ service

 Around 40 passengers returning from JFK were left without luggage after a decision by the carrier to unload excess luggage.

-The plane which took off from John F Kennedy International at 11.20pm local time touched down shortly before 9am this morning.
-The seventeen-hour trip is the longest flown by Air New Zealand and its 787 Dreamliner fleet.
+The plane which took off from John F Kennedy International at 11.20pm local time touched down shortly before 8.30am this morning.

+The seventeen-and-a-half trip is the longest flown by Air New Zealand and its 787 Dreamliner fleet, further extended by a delay into AKL.

 Air New Zealand's chief operating officer Alex Marren said the cession some bags were left behind on Eastern seaboard due to adverse flying conditions.